 - The individual who is told about, hears, or is made aware of the concern/disclosure is responsible for following the Reporting a Safeguarding Concern Procedure.
 Unless someone is in immediate danger, they should inform their club Welfare Officer, LTA Safeguarding Team or National Safeguarding Lead. - The club Welfare Officer and Safeguarding Leads are responsible for reporting safeguarding concerns to the LTA Safe Safeguarding Team. - The LTA Safeguarding Team is responsible for assessing all safeguarding concern/disclosures that are reported to them and working with the club Welfare Officer and national Safeguarding Leads to follow up as appropriate on a case-by-case basis, prioritising the well-being of the child/ adult at risk at all times.
-Dependent on the concern/disclosure, a referral may be made to: - The police in an emergency (Tel 999); - Lancashire County Council Children's Services (Tel 0300 123 6721) - Lancashire County Council Adult Services (Tel 0300 123 6721) - Local Authority Designated Officer for concerns/disclosures about a member of staff, consultant, coach, official or volunteer (Tel 0300 123 6721) - Government Disclosure and Barring Service for concerns/disclosures about a coach, official or volunteer (Tel 03000 200 190)
+Dependent on the concern/disclosure, a referral may be made to: - The police in an emergency (999) - o Local Authority Children's Services: 0300 123 5010 - Local Authority Adult Services: 0300 123 5010 - Designated Officer (England only) for concerns/disclosures about a member of staff, consultant, coach, official or volunteer: 01606 288931 - Disclosure and Barring Service for concerns/disclosures about a member of staff, consultant, coach, official or volunteer: 03000 200 190